First Aid Hints

 (c) the act is done or omitted in good faith and without reckless disregard for the safety of the person in distress or someone else.

-In short, you can’t be held liable no matter how bad your first aid is.
+In short, you can’t be held liable no matter how bad your first aid is, provided you keep to what you've been trainind to do and no more.
 So, if you see someone who needs help, jump in and do what you can.
-Any First Aid is better than no First Aid.

 We all know what happens when a chook's head is cut off … the body runs around for a while before collapsing.
 This is because the body isn’t dead until the supply of stored oxygen within the cells has been exhausted.
 Likewise, if a human suffers cardiac arrest, they can still move whilst in a state of unconsciousness (though not quite as erratic as a chook).
 And so, spasmodic movement is not a reliable sign of life.
 So what signs should we be looking for?